 - Family: Parenting, Separation/Divorce, Blended Families, Caring for Older Adults, Education

 - Money: Saving/Investing, Debt Management, Estate Planning/Wills, Home Buying/Renting

 - Work: Work Relationships, Job Stress/Burnout, Managing People

 In addition, employees can access hundreds of articles, eBooks, infographics, audio recordings, toolkits and more.
 You can also chat with a live consultant.
 To access the online resources, a username and password are required.
 Please use the link below to access the username and password.

 LifeWorks also has a mobile app available at the App Store and at Google Play.
 Once you have downloaded the app, follow the instructions to log in with Okanagan College's shared/group username and password.
 After the initial log-in, just tap the icon on your phone's screen to launch the LifeWorks app.

 The Okanagan College Family Award is available to assist immediate family members of eligible Okanagan College employees who are enrolled in an Okanagan College program with a minimum course load of 60%.
 The award amount may be up to 25% of the recipient's tuition, to a maximum of $1,000 in any 12-month period.
 For more information please visit Okanagan College Family Award.

 The Okanagan College Foundation 50/50 Staff Lottery is open to all employees, including auxiliaries and students.
-If you wish to sign up for the staff lottery, please click here to download the Staff Lottery Brochure.
+If you wish to sign up for the staff lottery or learn more about the staff lottery, visit the staff lottery page.